lerna-lite/lerna-lite/README.md

 [MIT License](LICENSE)

 ## About Lerna-Lite
-Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) in the sense that it only includes 5 commands (2 are optional) out of the 15 commands than the original Lerna has.
-Lerna was originally built as an all-in-one tool, however nowadays Workspaces became available in all dependency manager (npm, yarn, pnpm) and the need for an all-in-one tool that includes built-in workspaces functionality is no longer required.
-Lerna-Lite is built around that fact and its CLI only includes the Publish & Version commands, while there are other commands available (like Exec & Run) they are totally optional and you won’t download them unless you opt-in.
-So in summary it is more modularized than the original Lerna and it may seem like a small change but it does make it more versatile (and smaller downloads) to use with other tools like Turborepo, pnpm and others...
+Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) in the sense that it only has a limited set of commands from Lerna, Lerna itself has 15 commands while Lerna-Lite only includes 5 of these commands (and 2 of them are even optional).
+Lerna was originally built as an all-in-one tool, however nowadays Workspaces became available in all dependency managers (npm, yarn, pnpm) and the need for an all-in-one tool that includes built-in workspaces functionality is no longer required.
+Lerna-Lite is built around that fact and its CLI only includes the `publish` and `version` commands, while there are other commands available (like `exec` and `run`) they are totally optional and you won't download them unless you opt-in.
+So in summary it is more modular than the original Lerna and it may seem like a small change but it does make it more versatile (with smaller downloads and less dependencies) to use with other tools like Turborepo, pnpm and others...

- As a summary, we assume that you have already setup a Workspace through NPM, pnPM, Yarn or any other technology that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap` command hence the need for a workspace pre-setup), so make sure that your workspace is properly setup before installing Lerna-Lite.
+ As a summary, Lerna-Lite assumes, and requires, that you have already setup a Workspace either through NPM, pnpm, Yarn or any other technology that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap` command hence the need for a workspace pre-setup), so make sure that your workspace is properly setup before installing Lerna-Lite.

 ## Why create this lib/fork?
 Mainly for the following reasons:
-1. the original Lerna is no longer maintained (dependencies are out of date)
+1. the original Lerna was no longer maintained (dependencies were out of date)
-2. create a lighter lib that still provide Lerna's approach of Versioning and Publishing by following the [Conventional Commits](https://www.conventionalcommits.org/) and also automatically create [Conventional-Changelog](https://github.com/conventional-changelog/conventional-changelog) for each package of the workspace.
+2. create a smaller lib that is more modular than the original Lerna
+   - the lib is smaller since we only copied 5 out of 15 commands from Lerna (some are optional).
 We don't need all packages of Lerna anymore since NPM Workspaces (or other technologies) came out.
-3. add some little extras while keeping the lib small.
-   - the lib is smaller since we only copied 5 out of 15 commands from Lerna (some are optional)
+   - the main goal of this fork is to keep `version` and `publish` commands and make anything else as optional packages
-4. rewrite the lib with TypeScript
+3. rewrite the lib with TypeScript
+4. replicate a few opened PR from Lerna and add some new feature (like the new support for `workspace:` protocol)

 ### This lib will help you with
 #### [Version](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version) and [Publish](https://github.com/ghiscoding/lerna-lite/tree/main/packages/publish) commands